Accept-AI/LLM-VC/README.md

 Data and code
 ----------------------------------------------------------------------------------------------------------------------------------
-**We have released the features of all videos in the dataset the raw data of a game：**
+**We have released the features of all videos in the dataset the raw data of a game:**

 1 Video timesformer features of NBA-ldentity datasets: https://pan.baidu.com/s/1RfS5u2z-HKqtAaHlefQd9w?pwd=ytx7